-This course will offer a thorough grounding in the principles of Law across key topics, and how the systems of Law that we have are justified from a philosophical standpoint.
+This course offers a thorough grounding in the principles of Law across key topics, and how the systems of Law that we have, are justified from a philosophical standpoint.
 Additionally, it offers valuable training in debating and discussing complex and often controversial topics in a respectful way; a skill that is valuable not only at university but also in the workplace.
 Law requires clear and precise communication, and a key aim of this course is to train all students in communicating in this way.

 This two-week course is aimed at adults who are keen to learn the fundamentals of International Law in the 21st century.
 Prior legal training is not required, as all the necessary concepts will be covered during this intensive course.

 A comparative law perspective applied in this course enables students to gain a better understanding of legal systems all over the globe.
 The course covers Human Rights and explores the role played by international institutions in an interconnected world.
-It also studies international dispute settlement, highlighting some of the most famous cases of disputes between countries, or between states and non-state actors.
+It also addresses international dispute settlement, highlighting some of the most famous cases of disputes between countries, or between states and non-state actors.
 By discussing international commercial arbitration, we explore in this course the ways in which international agreements and arbitration awards are enforced globally through hard law and soft law.

 By the end of this course, students will have:

 The table below gives an indication of the subject areas that will be covered in each day’s lecture and seminar.
 Although every effort has been made to ensure accuracy, please note that topics and timings may be subject to change.

 |Monday||Lesson 1: Justice.
 The Morality of Law||Lesson 6: Lecture- Human Rights Law|

 |Seminar: Would you ever kill an innocent person?||Seminar: When Strasbourg reigns over prisoners in the UK|